Appalachian Trail #1 (Potomac River to High Rocks)

 (304) 535-6331

-- click to see trail photos from this backpacking trip along the Appalachian Trail: July 9-12, 1994
+- click for more photos from this backpacking trip along the Appalachian Trail: July 9-12, 1994

-- click to view a detailed trip report of this hike in Maryland: July 9-12, 1994 (password required)
+- click for a trail journal from this hike in Maryland: July 9-12, 1994 (password required)

 I wanted to read about the spooky Maryland camping night-